 Russian outposts 3

-Cruising on an icebreaker to Franz Josef Land and the North Pole
+cruising on an icebreaker to Franz Josef Land and the North Pole

 One of the truly remote corners of the Russian Arctic is Franz Josef Land (Zemlya Frantsa Iosifa).
 It was only discovered in 1873, when Austro-Hungarian explorers aboard their wooden hull steamship Tegetthoff chanced upon this land of majestic cliffs, mountains and glaciers.
 The islands were named in honour of Austrian emperor Franz Josef.